Email FacebookTwitterMenu burgerClose thin

 “With more complex, hard-to-understand topics like financial planning, long-form content can help better educate your reader or potential customer,” says Wright.

 Blog posts are great for diving into complex financial topics in a digestible way, allowing readers to learn at their own pace.
 Video content, on the other hand, can make difficult concepts more approachable, adding a personal touch that helps build trust.
+Sticking with short, easy-to-consume pieces of content can work better on social media channels for encouraging engagement, says Wright.

 The best format often depends on your target audience.
 If you work with younger clients, video and social media content might be more effective, while older clients may prefer longer, more in-depth articles or guides.
-Doing some A/B testing with different format types can help you determine which type of content your audience is most responsive to.
+Doing some A/B testing with different formats can help you determine which type of content your audience is most responsive to.

 4. Automate It and Be Consistent